-Odds are, you will hear a near emetic response about lung physiology, inflammatory arthritis and necrotizing granulomatous inflammation with pauci-immune vasculitis respectively.
+Ask a clinician about Clara cells, Reiter’s Syndrome or Wegener’s Granulomatosis and odds are, you will hear a near emetic response about lung physiology, inflammatory arthritis and necrotizing granulomatous inflammation with pauci-immune vasculitis, respectively.

-Apart from the medical jargon to make myself sound intelligent to non-clinicians, all 3 are ‘Third Reich eponyms’ with an infamous history.
+Tongue twisting medical jargon aside, all three are ‘Third Reich eponyms’ with an infamous history.
 Max Clara’s Leipzig Centre was where all the prisoners executed in Dresden were dropped off for the ‘German Anatomist’.
 Wegener was an ardent member of the ‘Sturmabteilung’ (Brownshirts of the early Nazi movement).
-Last but not, in the faintest sense, least, Hans Conrad Julius Reiter, who probably tops them all, with his fatal experimental typhus vaccine study at Buchenwald.
+Last but not in the faintest sense least, Hans Conrad Julius Reiter, who probably tops them all, with his fatal experimental typhus vaccine study at Buchenwald.

 Syphilis: The history of Syphilis is one as excruciating and morbid as the disease itself.
-The Guatemala Syphilis Study was an example of collaboration on a despicable scale with the then Guatemalan president cooperated with the US Government and deliberately infected over 5000 soldiers, prostitutes, prisoners, and psychiatric patients with syphilis and other sexually transmitted diseases.
+The Guatemala Syphilis Study was an example of collaboration on a despicable scale.
+The then Guatemalan president cooperated with the US Government and deliberately infected over 5000 soldiers, prostitutes, prisoners, and psychiatric patients with syphilis and other sexually transmitted diseases.
 This was done in an attempt to track their untreated natural progression and test different therapeutic agents.
 The morbid experiment resulted in at least 30 documented deaths.

 The Tuskegee Study in 1932 by the U.S. Public Health Service sought to track the natural progression of untreated syphilis in 600 poor, illiterate, male sharecroppers in Alabama.
 They were told they were receiving free healthcare, meals, and burial insurance but didn’t receive any penicillin.
 The study continued until 1972!
 Besides the study subjects, their wives contracted the disease, and many children were born with congenital syphilis.
 The US administration publicly apologised for both experiments.